blacktwin/JBOPS/killstream/limiterr_readme.md

 Arguments:
 ```
---jbop time --username {username} --sessionId {session_id} --limit days=3 --limit hours=10 --killMessage You have met your limit of 3 days and 10 hours.
+--jbop time --username {username} --sessionId {session_id} --limit days=3 --limit hours=10 --killMessage 'You have met your limit of 3 days and 10 hours.'
 ```